esmero/archipelago-documentation/docs/ami_update.md

 The **Append** update operation 'will append values to existing JSON keys in an ADO's configured target field.
 New ones (fields/JSON keys) will be added too.'
 If the processed data contains a key that is already in the ADO’s metadata to be updated, attempts will be made to match the "source" type (array, complex object) to add to it.
 If you have 2 values in a key, and your original/existing data contains a single value, the result will have 3 values (and then it will try to deduplicate too).
 If the Source data did not contain a key present in the processed data, then it will be added.

 The Append operation can be very useful, but it should be used with caution if targeting single values versus arrays.
 AMI will not permit malformed JSON data to be generated. **But** you need to consider if your Append update tranforms a previously single-value key into a multiple-value array, how this change may impact any references made in you display or other templates, Views throughout your Archipelago.
 For example, if your Object Description Display template is not setup to check for iterable (multiple value/array) values for a given element, then the multiple values for an updated ADO may not output as expected.

+## Other Process Setup Options

+For the other AMI Set Process options and steps, please refer to the information found from [Steps 7-10 in this complementary documentation for Create New ADOs AMI Sets](AMIviaSpreadsheets#step-7-ami-set-processing).

 ___